devel60/eagercraft188/README.md

 If a term gets blocked or i forget to update the client, please complain about it as much as possible so I can fix it, though I highly recommend downloading the client if possible and keeping multiple copies of it under different filenames to make it harder to block.
 To access 1.5.2, you must download it.
 To access multiplayer on either client, you must download the client.
+Accessing the bundle also requires a download because GitHub can't accept files larger than 25MB.